palakg28/coffee-sales-insights-dashboard/README.md

 **Turning Raw Sales Data Into Actionable Insights with Excel**

 ## 📌 Project Overview
-This project showcases my ability to build a **professional, interactive Excel dashboard** that transforms complex datasets into clear business insights.
+This project showcases a **professional, interactive Excel dashboard** that transforms complex datasets into clear business insights.
 Using advanced Excel functions and data modeling techniques, I developed a **Coffee Sales Dashboard** that helps track and analyze sales across time, roast types, sizes, and customer segments.

 The dashboard enables quick decision-making by giving managers a single, dynamic view of KPIs such as:
 - **Sales trends over time**